 In 1994, NIST aka The National Institute of Standards and Technology achieved a record cold temperature of 700 nK, i.e., billions of kelvin.

 In 2003, MIT aka Massachusetts Institute of Technology researchers set a new record of 0.45 nK.

 Absolute Zero Temp can be thought of as the lowest temperature possible; however, it is not the lowest enthalpy state possible because all real substances begin to depart from the ideal gas behavior on being cooled as they approach the change of state to liquid, and then to solid; and the sum of the enthalpy of vaporization viz: gas to liquid state and enthalpy of fusion, i.e., change from a liquid to solid state exceeds the ideal gas's change in enthalpy to absolute zero.

-In the theory of quantum-mechanical, matter (solid) at absolute zero is in its ground state, i.e., the point of lowest internal energy.
+In the theory of quantum mechanics, matter (solid) at absolute zero is in its ground state, i.e., the point of lowest internal energy.

 While making a thermometer using a tube wall, we need to mark a scale on the tube wall with numbers on it.
 These numbers present a temperature scale.

 A temperature scale is a way to measure temperature relative to a starting point viz: 0 or zero, and a unit of measurement.

 Here, zero represents the freezing point and 100 represents the boiling point.
 The units of measurement are: